Code-Institute-Submissions/Milestone-project3-4/README.md

 ### Features left to implement

 The edit function is not as i want it.
-I am just not competent enough so far to do it better.
-The user experience is not so good because the user has to write all the ingredients and preparation steps again.
-I could go for a workaround, but i decided to keep it like this and keep searching for a solution.
-I ran out of time because the deadline was approaching fast and i needed to do the readme and some other stuff.
-Work in progress though
+I want to have a form with more control for the user.
+I want the user to be able to delete a specific line and also to insert lines in between lines.

+I also want to add the option to include images in the recipes.

+The option to rate recipes with star rating would be cool.

-I also want to learn how to give the user a "Are you sure you want to delete" message before deleting a recipe
+I also want to learn how to give the user a "Are you sure you want to delete" message before deleting a recipe.

 ## Technologies used